 Federal law allows community associations to establish reasonable time, place, or manner restrictions necessary to protect a substantial interest of the association.

 California Law.
 California's Civil Code §4705 adopted in 2002, allows owners to display the United States flag on their separate property or exclusive use common area, regardless of any association restrictions to the contrary, except as required for the protection of public health or safety.

 Protected Manners of Display and Locations.
 Subject to restrictions protecting the public health and safety, California law guarantees the U.S. flag may be displayed:

-Displaying the U.S. flag in any other manner or location, such as regular common area, may be reasonable restricted or prohibited.
+Displaying the U.S. flag in any other manner or location may be reasonably restricted or prohibited, depending on the circumstances.

 Protected Materials.
 California law only applies to U.S. flags made of fabric, cloth or paper.
 Associations may prohibit U.S. flags or depictions of the flag made from lights, paint, roofing, siding, paving materials, flora, or balloons, or any other similar material.